 Gluten Free Banana Muffins w/ A Millet Crunch Recipe:

 If you try these muffins, be sure to leave a comment below!

 Prep Time 10 minutes

 Total Time 30 minutes

-- 2 very ripe bananas lots of brown or black spots, mashed
+- 3 medium bananas very ripe, lots of brown or black spots, mashed

 - 3 tablespoons almond butter or any nut/seed butter, I have even used coconut butter for my sons nut & seed free version!

 - 3 tablespoons oil like light olive oil or melted coconut

 - 3/4 cup gluten free oat flour

 - 3/4 cup tapioca starch or any starch